This message is no longer available. (Thank God!)

 Snapmail’s great for sharing sensitive messages that you don’t want floating around forever.
 But it’s not without its flaws and shows erratic behavior on occasion.
 It’s still a good extension to keep an eye on for further developments.

-You might also want to check out Confidential CC, another privacy aware service to send confidential email.
+You might also want to check out Confidential CC [No Longer Available], another privacy aware service to send confidential email.

 Blog entries that are not relevant anymore can cause much confusion among readers.
 For example, a post related to a contest (or giveaway) that is past its deadline can set your readers up for disappointment unless there’s a clear mention that participation is no longer possible.